Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/biochemistry.md

 Due to random chance, the electrons in the atom on the left have clustered on the left side of the atom, creating a net negative charge on this side of the atom, and therefore a net positive charge on the right side of the atom.
 This polarity induces a dipole in the atom on the right, whose electrons are attracted because of van der Waals forces.
 {: style="font-size: medium;"}

-As the protein folds, it seeks a conformation of *lowest* total potential energy based on all these forces.
-For a simple analogy, imagine a ball on a slope, as shown in the following figure.
-Even if the ball bounces around, it will tend to move down the slope.
-In this analogy, the lower points on the slope correspond to lower energy conformations of a polypeptide.
+As the protein folds, it seeks a conformation of *lowest* total potential energy based on the combination of all these forces.
+For an analogy, imagine a ball on a slope, as shown in the following figure.
+The ball will tend to move down the slope unless it is pushed uphill by some outside force, making it unlikely that the ball will wind up at the top of a hill.
+We will keep this analogy in mind as we return to the problem of protein structure prediction.

 [![image-center](../assets/images/600px/EnergyCartoon.png){: .align-center}](../assets/images/EnergyCartoon.png)
 A ball on a hill offers a classic analogy for a protein folding into the lowest energy structure.
-As the ball is more likely to move down into a valley, a protein is more likely to fold into a low-energy conformation.
+As the ball is more likely to move down into a valley, a protein is more likely to fold into a more stable, low-energy conformation.
 {: style="font-size: medium;"}

 [Next lesson](ab_initio){: .btn .btn--primary .btn--large}